Module Hamiltonians

 Address types

 Note that a single component of fermions cannot interact with itself.
-A warning is produced if address
+A warning is produced if addressis incompatible with the interaction parameters u.

 Geometries